 Linux Mint is my long-standing favorite among all distros, so I will be using it to guide you through the process.
 But the steps described here should be more or less identical for the majority of Linux distributions, especially Ubuntu Linux derivatives, which Mint certainly is.
 I will also assume you have basic understanding of Linux, storage systems and disk partitioning, otherwise you should certainly not follow the guide and get some more experience first.

-How many of your devices have you activated over the internet today?
+How many of your devices have you activated over the Internet today?

 Now what the hell am I rambling about?